 Project Summary: Assessing the non-lethal effects of anthropogenic noise on marine mammal populations requires extensive baseline knowledge of life-history demographics and behavioral patterns (Booth et al., 2020).
 However, quantitatively linking disturbance to population dynamics (i.e. size and age composition) is a major objective for modern conservation (Gill et al., 2001), but poses a significant challenge for many populations where this data is lacking (Booth et al., 2020).
 The development of the PCoD framework to scale up population level effects from individual based studies to assess population consequences of disturbance (Pirotta et al 2018) involves parameterizing a series of transfer functions to link behavioral and physiological changes.
 Understanding the intrinsic and extrinsic characteristics of populations exposed to anthropogenic stressors is key to populating the PCoD framework and if estimates of basic demographic rates are not available then PCoD modelling is not possible (Pirotta et al., 2018).
 Short-finned pilot whales off Cape Hatteras have been the subject of significant controlled exposure and tagging effort, with data collected on multiple individuals.
 However, the plasticity in their behavioral response coupled with their large group sizes and far ranging behavior make data collection on intrinsic characteristics of the population difficult.
 Data on sex, age class, reproductive state, nutritional state, social aggregation and how patterns of behavior and movement vary with season is not consistently collected and pilot whales do not feature in the summary of PCoD studies of marine mammal populations (Pirotta et al., 2018), despite a wealth of data on individual response during controlled exposure experiments.
 In order to utilize the existing Behavioral Response data on pilot whales there is an urgent need to: Quantify the demographics of pilot whale populations to understanding how changes in individual vital rates may affect population dynamics and inform the PCoD framework for this species.

 Our overall goal is to gather seasonal metrics on sex, age class, pregnancy status and body condition for a large proportion of the population of short-finned pilot whales off Cape Hatteras.
-To accomplish this goal, we will systematically collect overhead imagery of large pilot whale groups using a custom built unmanned aerial system.
+To accomplish this goal, we will systematically collect overhead imagery of large pilot whale groups using a custom built unmanned aerial system and assign age-sex class and pregnancy status with models trained and validated with biopsies of a subset of individuals.
 We will repeat this approach within and between seasons to maximize the number of individuals we sample.
 This method has been used successfully to collect demographic information on age, pregnancy and sex for bottlenose dolphins in Scotland (Figure 1, from Cheney et al., (In Review)).
 We will utilize this same approach to build population level sex and life-history curves for pilot whales.